 From Montauk to Manhattan, Staten Island to Gardiner’s Island, on across the Sound to Mamaroneck and City Island, New York Sportfishing Federation works to unite the recreational fishing community with a single voice.
 From bottom fishermen to canyon runners, kayak and cartoppers to surfcasters, New York Sportfishing Federation members represent diverse backgrounds and work in unison to help protect and preserve access for all saltwater anglers.

-You’re also invited to Join NYSF in person when the Board of Directors meets on the second Tuesday of every month at 7 p.m. at the Sport Fishing Education Center, Cedar Beach Marina on Ocean Parkway, Babylon, NY.
+You’re invited to Join NYSF in person when the Board of Directors meets on the third Tuesday of every month at 7 p.m. at the Sport Fishing Education Center, Cedar Beach Marina on Ocean Parkway, Babylon, NY.